-- 1. Fill the water tank from a source known to provide safe, pure drinking water by removing the cap marked WATER located on the port midship deck and inserting the water hose nozzle in the opening.
+- Fill the water tank from a source known to provide safe, pure drinking water by removing the cap marked WATER located on the starboard transom and inserting the water hose nozzle in the opening.
 Do not mistake the fuel fill or the waste plate for the water tank fill cap. - 2.
-Turn ON the WATER PUMP switch. - 3.
+Turn ON the FRESH WATER PUMP breaker, located on the Main Distribution Panel. - 3.
 Open the sink faucet to allow any air trapped in the water line to dissipate. - 4.
-Shut off faucet as flow becomes fee of air.
+Shut off faucet as flow becomes free of air.
 Shutting off the faucet will cause the pump to shut off.
 As long as the water pump and battery switches are on, the pump will automatically provide water on demand.